 We’ve compiled a list of peak body organisations that can help you find those health professionals who would be a great part of your care team.
 They may offer online sessions for those in regional and remote areas.
 NDIS early intervention goals in your plan can help pay for services.
+Where possible, build a care team with people whom you can trust to be open with, and who will listen to you.
+Building a care team means nothing if you don’t feel listened to or aren’t comfortable talking to them about anything.

 If you’ve read about the importance of making a multidisciplinary healthcare team and who should be on your care team, the next step is finding an allied health professional.